EngineeringLast Updated Jul 10, 202411 min read

 Supply chain tests prevent security risks that occur when your app has started being used by end users.
 Supply chain risks can easily be missed or overlooked while conducting tests using other methods.

-Use of SAST, DAST, and IAST techniques
+SAST, DAST, and IAST

 Dynamic application security testing (DAST) focuses on a running app.
-DAST scan apps to check for any loopholes that may lead to security risks.
+DAST tools scan apps to check for any loopholes that may lead to security risks.
 An example of a DAST tool for mobile is HCL AppScan.

 Interactive application security testing (IAST) blends the features of SAST and DAST, thereby maximizing the advantages and minimizing the tradeoffs.
 IAST helps in catching vulnerabilities in the source code and during runtime.